SharePoint Lists (JDBC)

 • User.Read

-You can fully control your OAuth configuration according to your own IT policies with a custom OAuth client.
-The option to use your own OAuth client frees you from being tied to Tableau release cycles and Tableau’s OAuth client rotation schedule.
+Tableau recommends you set up a custom OAuth client, so you can fully control your OAuth configuration according to your own IT policies.
+The option to use your own OAuth client also frees you from being tied to Tableau release cycles and Tableau’s OAuth client rotation schedule.
+For information on how to configure your own OAuth client see, Configure Custom OAuth for a site.

 Driver required